nicenustian/stocks-bayesian-lstm-and-transfer-learning/README.md

 https://github.com/nicenustian/stock-market-predictions-with-bayesian-lstm/assets/111900566/b2d51f27-61b2-494c-af6b-873667d89c1d

 # Stock market predictions using Bayesian LSTM networks

 The main idea behind this repo is to predict stock market up to several weeks in advance using daily trends.
-It combines differents stock from a one sector into one combined model.
-This serves as a starting point to train each stock indivudually.
+It combines differents stock from a one sector.
+By using transfer learning and fine tune to make final predictions for a given stock.
 End results are far better that predictions from a single stock.

 # Usage all options